-Table 5: NIRB Timelines for a Review - Phase 2: Draft IS
+Table 5: NIRB Review Timelines Phase 2

-Approx. time to complete (days) Proponent submits a Draft IS to the NIRB 15 days NIRB determines if the document confirms to the IS Guidelines.
-If yes, the NIRB requests information requests (IRs) from parties 14-30 days Parties prepares IRs and submits them to the NIRB who then review them and send IRs to the proponent 14-21 days Proponent submits IR Response Package and technical review of the Draft IS begins.
-2-5 days Technical Comments Requested Tentative dates for Technical Meeting and Pre- Hearing Conference (PHC) and Community Round Table announced 60 days The NIRB receives Technical Review comments from Parties and forwards them to the Proponent 14-21 days The Proponent responds to Technical Comments 1-2 days Technical Meeting is held 2-4 days PHC and Community Round Table is held

-30 days Board issues PHC decision on direction for

-submission of Final IS which includes any
+Approx. time to complete (days) Proponent submits a Draft IS to the NIRB NIRB determines if the document confirms to the IS Guidelines.
+If yes, the NIRB requests information requests (IRs) from parties 15 days Parties prepares IRs and submits them to the NIRB who then review them and send IRs to the proponent 14-30 days Proponent submits IR Response Package and technical review of the Draft IS begins.
+14-21 days Technical Comments Requested 2-5 days Tentative dates for Technical Meeting and Pre-Hearing Conference (PHC) and Community Round Table announced The NIRB receives Technical Review comments from Parties and forwards them to the Proponent 60 days The Proponent responds to Technical Comments 14-21 days Technical Meeting is held 1-2 days PHC and Community Round Table is held 2-4 days Board issues PHC decision on direction for submission of Final IS which includes any administrative matters.
+30 days

-administrative matters.